Human nutrition: United States

+Canada's Food Guide is an evidence-based education and policy tool provided by Health Canada that is designed to promote healthy eating.

 South Asia

 South Asia has the highest percentage and number of underweight children under five in the world, at approximately 78 million children.
 Patterns of stunting and wasting are similar, where 44% have not reached optimal height and 15% are wasted, rates much higher than any other regions.
 This region of the world has extremely high rates of underweight children.
 According to a 2006 UNICEF study, 46% of its child population under five is underweight.
 The same study indicates India, Bangladesh, and Pakistan combined account for half the globe's underweight child population.
 South Asian nations have made progress towards the MDGs, considering the rate has decreased from 53% since 1990, however, a 1.7% decrease of underweight prevalence per year will not be sufficient to meet the 2015 goal.
 Some nations, such as Afghanistan, Bangladesh, and Sri Lanka, on the other hand, have made significant improvements, all decreasing their prevalence by half in ten years.
 While India and Pakistan have made modest improvements, Nepal has made no significant improvement in underweight child prevalence.
 Other forms of undernutrition have continued to persist with high resistance to improvement, such as the prevalence of stunting and wasting, which has not changed significantly in the past 10 years.
 Causes of this poor nutrition include energy-insufficient diets, poor sanitation conditions, and the gender disparities in educational and social status.
 Girls and women face discrimination especially in nutrition status, where South Asia is the only region in the world where girls are more likely to be underweight than boys.
 In South Asia, 60% of children in the lowest quintile are underweight, compared to only 26% in the highest quintile, and the rate of reduction of underweight is slower amongst the poorest.